China says to provide "selfless" help to Afghanistan

 U.S. officials and legislators have said China could play a bigger reconstruction role through aid and investment.

-Afghanistan's neighbors, including Iran and Pakistan, as well as nearby India and Russia, have jostled for influence in the country.
+Afghanistan's neighbours, including Iran and Pakistan, as well as nearby India and Russia, have jostled for influence in the country.
 The competition could well heat up after 2014.

 India has poured aid into Afghanistan and has also invested in minerals.
 But China's trade with Afghanistan is small.